 A nightguard is worn while sleeping to prevent grinding or clenching.
 Also referred to as a bruxism appliance, a nightguard is constructed in a laboratory using a mould of your teeth.
 It is a hard clear plastic on the outer surface with a soft inner layer that fits to the teeth.
 It is an effective tool to reduce stress on the jaw or wear on the teeth while you sleep.

-Protect injuries to your teeth, jaw, face and head while playing contact sports by wearing a mouthguard.
+Protect injuries to your teeth, jaw, face and head while playing contact sports by wearing a mouthguard in Thunder Bay.
 Almost mandatory in many sports, mouthguards are custom fitted and flexible, composed of a plastic material and made at our dental clinic.